activesensingcollectives/activesensingcollectives.github.io/pages/index.md

 ## Rolling Updates

+* 15 Sept 2025 : Welcome to Konstanz Frithjof!
+Frithjof is the lab's first PhD student, and the PhD is centred around the multi-sensor study of echolocating bats in the field.

 * 2nd June 2025 : We welcome Aditya to the ASC lab!
 Aditya will be doing his Masters thesis with us and studying echolocating groups and the consequences of various sensori-motor strategies using computational modelling.

 * 28th May 2025 : Farewell and all the best with writing up the thesis Gabriele!
 Gabriele gave his farewell talk today at the Scy-phy seminar series on the active-sensing Ro-BAT platform he developed over the course of his Masters thesis in the lab.